 Skip to main content

-Setting Up Your Signal Feed
+Setting Up the Signal Feed

 Before Market Signals can surface high-quality matches, spend five minutes on calibration.
 This is the most important setup step — a generic signal feed produces noise; a calibrated one produces leads.